gridai/grid-docs/platform/about-these-features/adding-custom-cloud-credentials.md

 cd terraform-aws-gridbyoc
 ```

 - Make sure your AWS CLI is properly configured with [id & secret you created](#d-create-new-aws-keys).
-This are not shared with Grid.
+These are not shared with Grid.

 ```bash
 aws configure